lemon11341/Unity-inspector-image-viewer/README.md

 Preview image component directly from the inspector (works on files in Project window) No Need to Click on Each File!

-Put the code file in the editor folder
+Put the "ImageDisplayEditor.cs" in the editor folder